-This will list all your knowledge base articles in a sortable table with search box and filter dropdowns.
-Customers can sort by any column or they can type a keyword into the search box.
+This will list all your knowledge base articles in a sortable table with a live search box and filter dropdowns.
+Customers can sort by any column or they can type a keyword into the live search box.
 They can filter the table by clicking on a category or tag, or choosing an item from the dropdowns above the table.
-Once they’ve found the article they need, they can click on the title to view the full article.
+Once they've found the article they need, they can click on the title to view the full article.

 6. Configure your knowledge base tables

 In the example shortcode above, I have chosen options that are suitable for most knowledge bases.
 However, Posts Table Pro is a hugely flexible plugin and there are many options to choose from.
 Use these to customise your WordPress knowledge base, and tailor it to your exact needs.